grdi-amr/docs-and-SOPs/metadata_standards_sop.md

 ## Creating a BioProject

-First, you must create a bioproject under which your samples will live.
+First, you must create a BioProject under which your samples will live.

 1. **Submitter**: Put in your contact information.
 Select the group "Gabriel Wajnberg's shared submissions" as the group
 2. **Project Type**: Select most relevant fields